Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

 In the $k$-th iteration, given the history $\mathcal{H}_{k-1}$, the VLM acts as a multimodal policy:

-where $q$ and $\{\mathbf{I}_t\}$ denote the input query and original multi-view images, respectively.
-The output $\mathbf{o}_k$ is reasoning or conclusive responses and may optionally issues a 3D manipulation tool calling with corresponding parameters (As shown in Figure~\ref{fig:framework} (b)).
-The 3D Reconstruction module is mostly called at the beginning of exploration with a binary code $r_k \in \{0, 1\}$.
-When $r_k=1$, the Pi3~\cite{wang2025pi} model will be invoked to reconstruct the 3D point cloud and estimate camera poses from the multi-view inputs.
-For 3D Transformation and Novel View Rendering Modules, the tool calling parameters are formed as:
+where $q$ and $\{I_t\}_{t=1}^{T}$ denote the input query and the original multi-view images, respectively.
+The output $\mathbf{o}_k$ is parsed into a textual response and an optional tool call.

+We optionally invoke 3D reconstruction once at the beginning with a binary decision $r\in\{0,1\}$.
+When $r=1$, Pi3~\cite{wang2025pi} reconstructs the point cloud $\mathcal{X}$ and estimates camera poses $\{C_t\}_{t=1}^{T}$ from the multi-view inputs.
+For viewpoint manipulation and rendering, the tool-call parameters at iteration $k$ are: